1. Duty of Confidentiality

 2. Scope of Data Access

-LexLogik UG shall only access confidential information to the extent strictly necessary for the fulfillment of its contractual obligations (technical processing and software provision).
+LexLogik UG shall only access confidential information to the extent strictly necessary for the fulfilment of its contractual obligations (technical processing and software provision).
 Through our Zero-Retention Architecture and sovereign servers located in Germany, human access to data is reduced to the absolute technical minimum.
-As the UK maintains an adequacy decision with the EU, all processing remains fully compliant with the UK GDPR and the Data Protection Act 2018.

 3. Engagement of Third Parties

-LexLogik UG is authorized to engage further persons (employees or specialized sub-processors) to fulfill the contract.
+LexLogik UG is authorised to engage further persons (employees or specialised sub-processors) to fulfil the contract.
 Should LexLogik UG engage such parties, it will bind them to strict confidentiality in writing, ensuring a level of protection equivalent to the requirements of the SRA Code of Conduct.

 4. Legal Liability and Sanctions

-LexLogik UG is expressly aware of the legal consequences regarding the unauthorized disclosure of information.
+LexLogik UG is expressly aware of the legal consequences regarding the unauthorised disclosure of information.
 While the UK does not have a direct equivalent to § 203 StGB, breaches are subject to:

-• Criminal Liability: Unlawful obtaining or disclosure of personal data may constitute a criminal offense under Section 170 of the Data Protection Act 2018 or the Computer Misuse Act 1990.
+- Criminal Liability: Unlawful obtaining or disclosure of personal data may constitute a criminal offence under Section 170 of the Data Protection Act 2018 or the Computer Misuse Act 1990.

 Our Promise to the UK Legal Profession